19hours/sg-statutes/Acts/Employment Act.md

 ### Holidays

-88\.—(1) Every employee shall be entitled to a paid holiday at his gross rate of pay on such of the days specified in the Schedule to the Holidays Act (Cap.
-126) as fall during the time that he is employed, subject to the following:
+88\.—(1) Every employee shall be entitled to a paid holiday at his gross rate of pay on a public holiday that falls during the time that he is employed, subject to the following:

-(a) by agreement between the employer and the employee any other day or days may be substituted for any one or more of the days specified in that Schedule;
+(a) by agreement between the employer and the employee any other day or days may be substituted for any one or more public holidays;

+[Act 27 of 2015 wef 22/08/2015]

-(b) if any of the days specified in that Schedule falls on a rest day, the working day next following that rest day shall be a paid holiday; and
+(b) if any public holiday falls on a rest day, the working day next following that rest day shall be a paid holiday; and

+[Act 27 of 2015 wef 22/08/2015]

-(c) if any of the days specified in that Schedule falls on a day when the employee is not required to work under his contract of service, the employer may either pay the employee for that holiday at his gross rate of pay or give the employee a day off in substitution for that holiday.
+(c) if any public holiday falls on a day when the employee is not required to work under his contract of service, the employer may either pay the employee for that holiday at his gross rate of pay or give the employee a day off in substitution for that holiday.

 [32/2008]

+[Act 27 of 2015 wef 22/08/2015]

+[Act 27 of 2015 wef 22/08/2015]

-(2) Notwithstanding subsection (1), no employee shall be entitled to holiday pay for any holiday which falls on a day when the employee is on leave of absence without pay granted by the employer at the request of the employee.
+(2) Notwithstanding subsection (1), no employee shall be entitled to holiday pay for any public holiday which falls on a day when the employee is on leave of absence without pay granted by the employer at the request of the employee.

 [32/2008]

+[Act 27 of 2015 wef 22/08/2015]

-(3) An employee who absents himself from work on the working day immediately preceding or immediately succeeding a holiday or any day substituted therefor under subsection (1) without the prior consent of his employer or without reasonable excuse shall not be entitled to any holiday pay for that holiday.
+(3) An employee who absents himself from work on the working day immediately preceding or immediately succeeding a public holiday or any day substituted therefor under subsection (1) without the prior consent of his employer or without reasonable excuse shall not be entitled to any holiday pay for that holiday.

 [32/2008]

+[Act 27 of 2015 wef 22/08/2015]

-(4) Notwithstanding subsection (1), any employee may be required by his employer to work on any holiday to which he would otherwise be entitled under that subsection and, in such event, he shall be paid an extra day’s salary at the basic rate of pay for one day’s work in addition to the gross rate of pay for that day and to a travelling allowance, if payable to him under the terms of his agreement with his employer, for one day.
+(4) Notwithstanding subsection (1), any employee may be required by his employer to work on any public holiday to which he would otherwise be entitled under that subsection and, in such event, he shall be paid an extra day’s salary at the basic rate of pay for one day’s work in addition to the gross rate of pay for that day and to a travelling allowance, if payable to him under the terms of his agreement with his employer, for one day.

 [32/2008]

+[Act 27 of 2015 wef 22/08/2015]

-(4A) Notwithstanding subsections (1) and (4), where an employee who is employed in a managerial or an executive position is required by his employer to work on any holiday to which he would otherwise be entitled under subsection (1), the employee shall be paid the gross rate of pay for that day and may be given the following, in lieu of a day off in substitution for that holiday or an extra day’s salary at the basic rate of pay:
+(4A) Notwithstanding subsections (1) and (4), where an employee who is employed in a managerial or an executive position is required by his employer to work on any public holiday to which he would otherwise be entitled under subsection (1), the employee shall be paid the gross rate of pay for that day and may be given the following, in lieu of a day off in substitution for that holiday or an extra day’s salary at the basic rate of pay:

 (a) part of a day off on a working day comprising such number of hours as may be agreed between the employee and his employer; and